 Denis and Faye had farmed in the Dumisa district – which made Kestell look urban – on Tanhurst and then moved to Selborne on the coast.
 I had once visited Glen at Tanhurst as a student, and then visited them often at Selborne, golfing at Umdoni, exploring Linton Hall and Botha House, checking out ‘Vernon the Villain’ Crookes’ beautiful manor house at Selborne – now Glen’s home; Denis and Faye were always so very kind to us and interested in our affairs.
 I saw Glen turn 21 there and get married there.
 Free beer!

 Denis soon began changing Selborne from sugar cane fields, a dairy and an anthirium nursery to his dream golf course.
 He had traveled to golf courses all over the world* and THIS was how he wanted his golf course to look.
 With more than a bit of an Augusta National Golf Club look evident!

 Denis and Glen were mad keen cricketers.
 Sometimes their club was really desperate and Glen would ask me – a FreeStater! – to fill in for them.
 I would happily oblige.
 About three or four times I traveled down to Umzinto, got a duck, dropped a few catches and did very well at lunch.
-Later when Denis wrote a book ‘Umzinto Cricket – The First 100 years’ I bought one and read it from cover to cover.
+Later when Denis wrote a book ‘Umzinto Cricket – The First 100 years’ I bought one, he signed it, and I eagerly read it from cover to cover.
+Then I checked all the stats.
 I was sorely disappointed.
 Complete waste of money.
-I didn’t feature at all.
+Obviously an incomplete history: I didn’t feature at all.